• Home

 Make It Spicy

-Add 1/2 teaspoon of red pepper flakes to the sauce before pressure cooking, or stir in a teaspoon of chili garlic sauce (like sambal oelek) at the end.
-Either way, it adds heat without overwhelming the other flavors.
+For some spice without overshadowing other flavors, add 1/2 teaspoon of red pepper flakes into the sauce before pressure cooking, or mix in a teaspoon of Chili Garlic sauce (Sambal Oelek) at the end.

 Lower the Sweetness